Short URL for this page:

 Home |

 The Ukrainian writer Dmytro Doroshenko (1882‑1951) is one of the two great Ukrainian historians of the twentieth century: a good biographical and bibliographical summary is provided by an entry in the Internet Encyclopedia of Ukraine.
-Like his liberal counterpart Mykhaylo Hrushevsky, he would serve briefly in one of the governments of Ukraine, but as a conservative, during its very brief independence bracketed by Russian dominations: that of czarist Russia before, of Soviet Russia afterwards.
+Like his liberal counterpart Mykhaylo Hrushevsky, he would serve briefly in one of the governments of Ukraine, but as a conservative, during the country's very brief independence bracketed by Russian dominations: that of czarist Russia before, of Soviet Russia afterwards.
 Both historians escaped the clutches of Russia in 1919; unlike Hrushevsky though, Doroshenko did not trust Russia enough to return to Ukraine, and thus avoided a long imprisonment and an unhappy death in official banishment: he lived the remainder of his life in Prague and in Canada, where he published most of his major works, notably Нарис історії України (1932‑1933), a two-volume work which was later abridged and translated into English as History of the Ukraine (also onsite, in full).

 The work introduced on this page, A Survey of Ukrainian Historiography, is an English translation of the writer's Ukrainian-language book of 1923, Огляд української історіографії, with some minor cuts and corrections (see the preface, p10); to which historian Olexander Ohloblyn added another 120‑some pages to bring it up to date as of 1957.
 It is a massive bibliographical catalogue raisonné of thousands of historical works by Ukrainians and related writers on Ukrainian history, from the earliest Kievan Chronicle of the ninth century thru writers of the 20th century.
 Presented in chronological slices each one consisting of an introductory essay followed by the bibliography proper, it's a comprehensive sourcebook of Ukrainian history, and more importantly, exactly what its title promises: a record of what Ukrainians thought about their own history for almost 1200 years.

 On comprend dès lors avec quelle curiosité a été accueilli l'ouvrage de D. Dorošenko, professeur à l'Université de Varsovie : Aperçu de l'historiographie ukrainienne [Ohliad ukrajnskoij istoriohrafii, in‑8o, 221 p.], qui ne s'arrête, lui, qu'à la Révolution de 1917.
 Malheureusement, ce n'est qu'un simple manuel à l'usage des étudiants, où l'auteur se borne à énumérer ce qui a été fait par ses prédécesseurs dans les differentes branches de l'historiographie.
 On ne saurait comparer cette étude, où les idées originales sont absentes, à l'ouvrage de M. Miljukov sur les principaux courants de la pensée historique russe, ni meme à celui d'Ikonnikov, si copieux et si consciencieux, sur l'historiographie russe.
 Nous ne trouvons ici, en dernière analyse, qu'une bibliographie nourrie d'abondantes citations d'historiens ukrainiens.
 La méthode chronologique l'oblige à revenir, parfois à plusieurs reprises, sur le même personnage.
 Enfin, la littérature étrangère manque.
-(This last statement is not strictly true, see p71 ff., p205 ff.)
+(This last statement is not strictly true either, see p71 ff., p205 ff.)

 "Histoire de l'Ukraine : Publications en langue ukrainienne parues en dehors de l'U. R. S. S.",